Robert Gabriel Mugabe School of Intelligence (RGMSI): History, Location, Diploma & Degree Programmes, Entry Requirements -Pindula, Local Knowledge

 |−

-The ''Robert Gabriel Mugabe School of Intelligence (RGMSI)''' was named after [[Zimbabwe]]'s former President [[Robert Mugabe]].
-In October 2007, President Mugabe launched the intelligence academy named after him
+The '''Robert Gabriel Mugabe School of Intelligence (RGMSI)''' was named after [[Zimbabwe]]'s former President [[Robert Mugabe]].
+In October 2007, President Mugabe launched the intelligence academy named after him and said it would produce officers able to counter growing threats from Western powers.

 |+

-The ''Robert Gabriel Mugabe School of Intelligence (RGMSI)''' was named after [[Zimbabwe]]'s former President [[Robert Mugabe]].
-In October 2007, President Mugabe launched the intelligence academy named after him it would produce officers able to counter growing threats from Western powers.
+The '''Robert Gabriel Mugabe School of Intelligence (RGMSI)''' was named after [[Zimbabwe]]'s former President [[Robert Mugabe]].
+In October 2007, President Mugabe launched the intelligence academy named after him and said it would produce officers able to counter growing threats from Western powers.

 Mugabe was quoted as having said: